antonsking/FriendBot-and-Friends/README.md

 # FriendBot and Friends

 A package of Instagram bots that interact with a target audience naturally, to efficiently and effectively return real and engaging followers.
-These include Friendbot, Likebot, and Unfollowbot.
+These include Friendbot (Released), Likebot(In testing), and Unfollowbot(Functionally completed).

+## How it Works

+FriendBot performs social interactions on users posts.
+You supply FriendBot with other Instagram accounts that are similar in style to yours, and it will interact personally with their followers.
+These interactions consist of a follow, then 3-5 verious interactions on their posts.
+These interactions include likes as well as comments.
+In practice, depending on the time of day, one can expect to see many followers every hour, many of which like and comment on your posts as well.

+FriendBot will not interact with a user if they have too many followers, or if they are following too many people.
+This is to make sure users that are interacted with are the type that will return the follow.
+Furthermore, if thier post has too many likes or comments, FriendBot will skip it, as this interaction is less meaningful to the user.
+FriendBot also scanns their profile, and makes sure they post and have followers, to ensure they are not bot accounts.
+FriendBot will also skip business accounts.

+This is what separates FriendBot from other bots.
+Most Instagram bots return fake followers, which do not interact with your posts, leaving you with a high follower count and low post interactions.
+The followers that FriendBot returns are active, engaging, and most importantly real.

+To ensure your account doesnt get flagged, almost every metric within the settings of FriendBot is randomised constantly.
+Once FriendBot reaches the target interactions per hour, it will sleep until it can begin again.
+This results in about 15 interactions per hour, which is low enough for Instagram to not recognise it.

-## Downloads
+## Downloads and Dependencies

 Please install Mozilla Firefox ( https://www.mozilla.org/ )